Skip to Content

 • Committee members write and review the document, which may go through several drafts.

-• The draft may be reviewed by other CPS committees or an external organization.
+• The draft is typically reviewed by other CPS committees, and sometimes external organizations.

-• The final statement is reviewed by the Board of Directors.
+• The final document is reviewed by the Board of Directors.